 On February 12, 1820, the Ohio government authorized the creation of Hancock County.
 Residents named the county in honor of John Hancock, a signer of the Declaration of Independence.
-Previously, the county had been part of land reserved to Ohio's Indian people, under the Treaty of Greeneville.
+Previously, the county had been part of land reserved to Ohio's Native Americans, under the Treaty of Greeneville.

 Hancock County is located in northwestern Ohio.
 It is predominantly rural, with only 1.4 percent of the county's 531 square miles consisting of urban areas.
 The county seat is Findlay.
 With a population of 38,967 people, Findlay was the county's largest community in 2000.
 Many residents of Ohio's rural communities are seeking better lives and more opportunities in the state's cities, but Hancock County seems to be growing dramatically in population.
 Hancock County experienced an 8.8 percent population growth rate between 1990 and 2000, bringing the total number of residents up to 71,295.
 The county averages 135 people per square mile.